CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/data-import/mo-status-update.md

 In this tutorial, we’ll walk through a PowerShell script designed to update the status of Manufacturing Orders (MOs) in CompuTec ProcessForce, an advanced manufacturing solution integrated with SAP Business One.
 The script fetches Manufacturing Orders based on an SQL query and updates their status accordingly.

 This guide explains each section of the script in detail, ensuring that users can modify and execute it confidently.
-The script leverages the ProcessForce API to connect to SAP Business One, retrieve MO data, and apply updates efficiently.
+The script leverages CompuTec ProcessForce API to connect to SAP Business One, retrieve MO data, and apply updates efficiently.

 ---